git-town/git-town/README.md

   </tr>
 </table>

-A big thank to our contributors!
+A round of applause to our contributors!

 <table>
   <tr>